 Several things in the world can mess up your oral health.
 But cough syrup and cavities?
 It seems like a stretch.
 And slightly controversial—after all, you do need it for those pesky coughing spells.
-But what if cough syrup does increase your risk of tooth decay?
+But what if cough syrup increases your risk of tooth decay?
 And what if I said you didn’t need cough syrup after all?

-Of course, cough medicine—as with all things—have their pros and cons.
+Of course, cough medicine—as with all things—has its pros and cons.
 When we say cough syrup might contribute to tooth decay, the effect is just as potent as your standard carb-ridden meal.
 And some parents might find their children feeling better after a good spoonful.
 Going off research and general professional opinion, however, most people agree that cough medicines don’t really work for kids aged 6 and under.
 And they do have ingredients that can increase your chances of cavities.

 How so, you may ask?
 Let’s get into the nitty-gritty of cough syrup and cavities:

 Before we look at how cough syrup increases your risk of cavities, we should probably know how cough syrup works first.
 Understanding the types is an excellent way to start.
 As it turns out, not all cough medicines work the same way.
 Typically, you’ve got two kinds:

 - Expectorants.
 This type of cough syrup works by thinning out the gooey gunk blocking your airways.
 After all, when you cough, what your body’s trying to do is clear out these areas so you don’t choke to death.
 The thinner the mucus, then, the less likely you’ll be hacking your lungs out.

 - Cough suppressants.
 On the other hand, this type of cough syrup works by telling your brain to stop coughing.
 Or, at least, reduce the urge to.
 If you have a particularly wet cough, suppressants might not work as well.
 (And you probably shouldn’t take them if you’ve got a lot of mucus closing up your airways.)